The Rise of the Hasmonean Monarchy

 Let everyone who has zeal for the Law and who stands by the covenant follow me! -1 Macc 2:27

 Judas became the revolt’s military leader and his method of guerrilla warfare, tactical facility and knowledge of the terrain led to several surprising military victories.
 At the Battle of Ma’aleh Levona in 167 BCE, he defeated the Seleucid General Apollonius.
 The following year, at the Battle of Beth Horon, Judas ambushed and defeated the forces of the Syrian Governor Seron, who still relied on the cumbersome tactics of the phalanx.
 That same year, Judas again defeated a still larger force led by General Gorgias and Nicanor (Ant.
 12.7, 3).
 Two years later Syrian governor Lysias, failed to defeat Judas at the Battle of Beth Zur, and lost control of Jerusalem.
-Still, the Seleucids retained control of the fortress of Accra which overlooked the Temple Mount.
+Still, the Seleucids retained control of the fortress of Akra which overlooked the Temple Mount.

 Unfortunately, the coveted high priestly office was not left alone for long.
 In 163/162 BCE Alcimus, supported by hellenistic opponents to the Hasmoneans, was appointed by the Seleucids as High Priest.
 The Maccabean faction understandably opposed another Seleucid sympathizer.
 Alcimus appealed first to the Seleucids and then to Demetrius I (Eupator’s cousin and rival) for aid in gaining the office (1 Macc 7:5).

 Thus, in the spring of 161 BCE, Judas once again faced Nicanor, the newly appointed strategos of the Judea, in battle.
-Nicanor had previously been sympathetic to the Judas, apparently appointing him deputy high priest before Demetrius I forces him to meet Judas at the Battle of Adasa.
+Nicanor had previously been sympathetic to the Judas, apparently confirming or appointing him deputy high priest before Demetrius I forces him to meet Judas at the Battle of Adasa.
 In 2 Maccabees 15, Judas offers his troops a rousing speech that led to an astonishing victory, still commemorated today on מגילת תענית.
 After hanging Nicanor’s head from Akra and reclaiming Jerusalem (15:25-37), Judas began to flex his power over Temple affairs, perhaps laying the groundwork for the latter Hasmonean merger of the roles of King and High Priest.
 He even sent a embassy to Rome to make an alliance that recognized Judean autonomy and Roman patronage (1 Macc 8).

 In essence Judas had become the effective religious and political leader of Judea.
 But these days of peace were not to last.
 Spurred by yet another appeal from Alcimus, Demetrius I sent a final force led by Bacchides in the spring of 160 BCE.
 Bacchides cut a swath through Galilee, massacring many.
 Luring Judas from Jerusalem by feigning a retreat to the hill country, Judas was eventually outflanked and surrounded.
 There, on the field of Elasa, Judas died and with him, it seemed, the hopes of a budding Jewish monarchy.
+However, the spark of independence that Judas lit simply would not die.

 Schultz, Joseph P. (1981).
 Judaism and the Gentile Faiths: Comparative Studies in Religion.
 Fairleigh Dickinson Univ Press. p.
 155